uekemike/Regex-Tutorial/README.md

-# HandleBars
+# Regex - Regular Expressions

 Developers write code, but they also *write about code*.

-Objective of this tutorial is to explains how a specific regular expression by name Handlebars,  works by breaking down each part of the expression and describing what it does.
+Objective of this tutorial is to explains how a specific regular expression can be used, by breaking down each part of the expression and describing what it does.

+A regular expression (or "regex") is a search pattern used for matching one or more characters within a string.

 ## Summary